Bootstrap Percolation in Random Graphs of Unbounded Rank: Proofs of auxiliary results

 where the inequalities for $P_{\kappa}^k$ are constructed in the same fashion as in the proof of Lemma \ref{prop:psi_lipschitz}.
-Thus, the convergence of $\Psi_{\kappa}$ and its Fr\'echet derivative can be concluded as follow:
+Thus, the convergence of $\Psi_{\kappa}$ and its Fr\'echet derivative can be concluded as follows:

 \end{proof}